WHAT MAKES THIS PROGRAM DIFFERENT FROM OTHER FAMILY MEDICINE RESIDENCY PROGRAMS?

 The program is very stable.
 In 2004, when San Jose Medical Center, our sponsoring institution at the time, announced its impending closure the program moved almost seamlessly with its residents and faculty to our new home at O’Connor Hospital.
 The residents were able to continue their training without interruption.
 The faculty group is very stable as well, with most of the faculty serving for more than 10 years.
 Within the past five years, we have introduced three core faculty members to our program and are committed to continuing faculty development of all junior and seasoned faculty.
 Dr. Norman served as the Program Director from 1986-2016, and Dr. Yu assumed the role of Program Director in 2016.
 In 2017, Stanford University Medical Center assumed sponsorship of our program, further solidifying the stability of our program and expanding the resources available to our trainees.

 How often will I be on call at this residency program?

 This varies by class year and is continually modified to comply with the latest ACGME Duty Hour Requirements.
 Since switching to a Day Team/Night Team structure for inpatient coverage several years ago, we have vastly simplified and reduced our call schedule.
 Currently, all residents do two 2-week blocks of night float which covers the hospital from roughly 6:30PM-7AM on Sundays through Thursdays.
 Intern call is split evenly between the 8 interns and averages out to a little over 2 day or evening calls per month throughout the year (to accommodate call free months and vacations we don’t follow a strict call routine).
-On away rotations at Kiaser and VMC call is approximately Q4.
+On away rotations at Kaiser and VMC call is approximately Q4.
 Senior call is split evenly between all 16 R2s and R3s.

 What is the retention rate of your residents?